Nelly-ayebale/password-manager/README.md

 ## To-do
 - The application should take in the user's username and password to their existing account
-- The application should create new credentials for a user.
+- The application should create new account details for a user.
 - The application should display various account credentials and their passwords.
-- The application should delete a credentials account that the user no longer needs.

 [MIT](LICENSE) ©